 The Sacred Heart side altar (east nave).
 In addition to the central statue of Christ are those depicting Redemptorist Order founder, St. Alphonsus Liguori (Italian, 1696-1787) and Discalced Carmelite Order founder, St. Teresa of Avila (Spanish, 1515-1582).

 St. Joseph altar (west nave) with a mural of Redemptorists before Christ’s Heavenly throne.
-At right, a wood confessional.
-The founder of the Redemptorists, Italian-born St. Alphonsus Liguori, was highly educated and spent much of his life in the confessional as a home missionary to his city of Naples, Italy’s ordinary denizens.
+At right in the foreground, a wood confessional box.
+The founder of the Redemptorists, Italian-born St. Alphonsus Liguori, was highly educated and spent much of his life in the confessional as a home missionary to his city of Naples, Italy, among the ordinary people.

 Side altar honors Mary, Mother of Perpetual Help whose image was important to Saint Alphonsus, founder of the Redemptorists who were the religious order pastors of St. Michael Church from 1860.
 Pope Pius IX (1792 – 1878) gave this specific icon to the Chicago Redemptorists in 1865.
 After the Great Fire, it was picked out of the charred embers.
 Having survived intact in the rubble, it was taken as a sign to rebuild the church building and later set the icon into this German Baroque-style retable.